USEPA/EPANET2.2/User_Manual/docs/input_keywords.rst

 **Definitions:**

-  DIMENSIONS
-    Provides the X and Y coordinates of the lower-left and upper-right corners of the map’s bounding rectangle.
+  **DIMENSIONS** provides the X and Y coordinates of the lower-left and upper-right corners of the map’s bounding rectangle.
 Defaults are the extents of the nodal coordinates supplied in the [COORDINATES] section.

-  UNITS
-    Specifies the units that the map’s dimensions are given in.
+  **UNITS** specifies the units that the map’s dimensions are given in.
   Default is NONE.

-  FILE
-    Is the name of the file that contains the backdrop image.
+  **FILE** is the name of the file that contains the backdrop image.

-  OFFSET
-    Lists the X and Y distance that the upper-left corner of the backdrop image is offset from the upper-left corner of the map’s bounding rectangle.
+  **OFFSET** lists the X and Y distance that the upper-left corner of the backdrop image is offset from the upper-left corner of the map’s bounding rectangle.
 Default is zero offset.

 **Remarks:**